Getachew Abate

 As the Italians closed in on Addis Ababa, he went into exile with Haile Selassie.
 Getachew Abate departed from the royal party as it traveled through the British Mandate of Palestine.
 Getachew Abate then spent some time in Jerusalem.
 But ultimately he returned to occupied Ethiopia and submitted to the Italians.

 In 1941, after the Italians were driven out of Ethiopia, Ras Getachew Abate was arrested by the liberators.
-In an act of clemency, Haile Selassie told him "I forgive you, but I do not know if God will."
+In an act of clemency it was reported that Haile Selassie told him "I pardon you, but I don't know if God will."
 Afterwards, Getachew Abate was exiled to remote parts of the Empire, Jimma and Arsi.
 He is said to have died of alcohol poisoning.